diginatu/nagome/README.md

 You can contact me via [my twitter](https://twitter.com/diginatu).
 Also, [my niconico community](http://com.nicovideo.jp/community/co2345471) here.

-Feel free to send a message and tell me what feature you want to work in.
+Feel free to send a message and tell me what feature you want to work in or plugins you want to make.
-Or, about plugins.
+I can help you.

 Tasks
 -----

-* [ ] Show error when loading plugin failed
+* [ ] Show error when a plugin failed to load
-* [ ] Add a function to automatically avoid busy TCP port
-* [ ] Check the settings value nagomever for a plugin
+* [ ] Check the settings value of "nagomever" for plugins
-* [ ] Add a Nagome Message for quitting Nagome itself
 * [ ] Add a feature to Add/remove a plugin dynamically
-* [ ] Make Direct Domain available to plugin
 * [ ] Translation of the UI
 * [ ] Add more document
+* API
+    * [ ] Get the version
+    * [ ] Make Direct Domain available to plugin
+    * [ ] Add a Nagome Message for quitting Nagome itself